The marriage of two families two centuries ago launched a brand that knows family leadership is key to its success.

 The wines also undergo quite the “approval” process.
 The first press is done at the vineyard.
 “We only keep the best and sell down the rest,” Roland-Billecart says.
 There is also a tasting committee which consists of eight members; four of which are family members who taste the wines at all stages of the production process.
 There has to be unanimous agreement from the members on when the wine is ready.
 “Our philosophy is that the wine gets respected at every single stage, and there is no weak link that will in any way reduce or weaken the product,” he says.
 “Our gift to clients is quality and an exceptional experience.”

-Of course, there are a few drawbacks about working in a family business, like never really being able to “unplug”.
+Of course, there are a few drawbacks about working in a family business like Billecart-Salmon, such as never really being able to “unplug”.
 But having a shared vision and family philosophy has clearly propelled the brand forward.

 Roland-Billecart also adds that staying away from big, traditional marketing techniques helps them stay focused.
 “We’re relatively less well-known because we don’t do the big push, but there is this inner circle of an elite that know us and are loyal to us because they know that we won’t get compromised by a variety of different things.
 We just stay focused on delivering the best Champagne in their glass.
 At the end of the day, that’s what matters.”